cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Installation of XCode
 """""""""""""""""""""

-You want a number of useful tool on your macOS.
+You want a number of useful tools on your macOS.
 They are not installed by default, but are available via Xcode.
 First you need to install xcode from

 * https://apps.apple.com/us/app/xcode/id497799835